-What Does Prozac Do to Your Body?
+What Does Prozac Do to The Body?

 Like other antidepressants, Fluoxetine boosts the supply of serotonin in the brain.
 Serotonin is a neurotransmitter that is often called the happy chemical as it contributes to an individual’s overall happiness and wellbeing.
 However, the human brain has a complex nature, and every neurotransmitter performs various jobs.
 Merely increasing the number of happy chemicals in the brain might alleviate depression and lower neuropathic pain, but this could also lead to certain Prozac side effects.
 The adverse effects of Fluoxetine could range from slightly troublesome to highly debilitating or fatal.

 Here are some of the common side effects of Fluoxetine:

 - Dry mouth

 - Heart palpitations

 - Cold symptoms (stuffy nose, sneezing, sore throat)